-In doing so, you’ll also get to know your audience a bit better because you’ll come to understand how the people interested in your products/service are searching.
+In doing so, you'll also get to know your audience a bit better because you'll come to understand how the people interested in your products or services are searching.

 That's a big deal.
 If you know how they search, you'll know how they think.

-Once you have your list of seed keywords, load up Google and beginning typing one of them in.
+Once you have your list of seed keywords, load up Google and begin typing one of them in.

 Looks familiar, doesn't it?

-Google suggests keywords relevant to what you’re typing in.
-It bases this off of user data, your own personal searches, and your location (if location services are enabled).
+Google suggests keywords relevant to what you're typing in.
+It bases this on user data, your own personal searches, and your location (if location services are enabled).

 In other words: Google is literally telling you what keywords to include (Note: this is a good starting point, it is by no means exhaustive).

-You can do the same thing in YouTube by the way.
+You can do the same thing on YouTube by the way.

-Google is YouTube’s parent company and they work together when it come to search results.
+Google is YouTube's parent company and they work together when it comes to search results.